ika-rwth-aachen/MultiCorrupt/README.md

 ```

 ### MultiCorrupt Folder Structure
-We recommend to create the following folder structure for MultiCorrupt using the
+We recommend to create the following folder structure for MultiCorrupt using
-`lidar_converter.py` and `img_converter.py` scripts.
+`lidar_converter.py` and `img_converter.py`:
 ```
 -- multicorrupt
     |-- beamsreducing